holoviz/panel/doc/tutorials/basic/widgets.md

 - You can explore all available *widgets* and their *reference guides* in the [Widgets Section](https://panel.holoviz.org/reference/index.html#widgets) of the [Component Gallery](../../reference/index.md).

 :::{note}
 A *Widget* is a component that can accept user inputs via the `value` parameter.

+Some widgets, such as [`Button`]((../../reference/widgets/Button.ipynb)), allow you to directly register *callback* functions that are triggered when interacted with.

-Certain more complex widgets, such as [`Tabulator`](../../reference/widgets/Tabulator.ipynb), may allow additional forms of input through other parameters.
+Certain more complex widgets, such as [`Tabulator`](../../reference/widgets/Tabulator.ipynb), may allow multiple forms of input.

-A *Widget* is defined as a component that inherits from the `Widget` base class.
 :::

 :::{note}